Continuing Medical Education

 Standard unfractionated heparin can cause an antibody-mediated (Type II) thrombocytopenia in 2-3% of individuals who receive this drug for longer than 7 days.
 When the platelet count falls precipitously, STOP heparin.
 Do not start low-molecular-weight heparin because it will cross-react with the antibody 90% of the time.
 If a rapidly acting drug is needed, substitute a direct thrombin inhibitor, either lepirudin (Refludan®) or agatroban.

-Dosing Lepirudin in Heparin-Induced Thrombocytopenia With Thrombosis
+Dosing Lepirudin in Acute Heparin-Induced Thrombocytopenia

 IV infusion (for rapid therapeutic anticoagulation).

-Dosing Argatroban in Acute Heparin-Induced Thrombocytopenia With Thrombosis
+Dosing Argatroban in Acute Heparin-Induced Thrombocytopenia

 IV infusion (for rapid therapeutic anticoagulation)